intarchboard/draft-protocol-greasing/draft-edm-protocol-greasing.md

 implementation non-determinism of when they use grease in addition to what values they send.

- and might not be suitable for all protocols but where it is already defined or can be added, it is important for endpoints to exercise it correctly in order to achieve the maintenance goals.

 # Considerations for Increasing Protocol Variability {#variability}

 While greasing is one method to deal with falsifying active use of a protocols